greenfirn/Docker-Events/source/README.md

-keryx-miner after fist run move and set location in cmd... --escrow-key-file /home/user/miners/escrow.key
+keryx-miner: add to cmd before first run or save escrow.key to new location and add to cmd... --escrow-key-file /home/user/miners/escrow.key

 ** fixed log trim, was just stopping at 10mb 'no-container-docker_events_monitor--LATEST.sh' **